Acts 10, 5-8

 Something to pray

 Lord Spirit, help me to listen to where you are calling me next and how I should be using the gifts you have given me in your service.
-Guide me in the conversations which I will have today so I may encourage others in what you have given them.
+Guide me in the conversations that I will have today so I may encourage others in what you have given them.

 Today's contributor is the Rev James Hutchings, former Mission Resources Adviser for the Anglican Diocese of Exeter, now Team Rector at Littleham-cum-Exmouth.